-A new banking trojan called TCLBANKER is actively circulating, exploiting users' trust in WhatsApp and Outlook.
+A new banking trojan called TCLBANKER is actively circulating, taking advantage of users' trust in WhatsApp and Outlook.
 This malware spreads through messages that appear legitimate but hide malicious links or files.
 Once inside the device, its goal is clear: steal banking credentials, card numbers, and any financial data it finds.
 Additionally, it can intercept two-factor authentication messages, leaving your accounts without real protection.

 How TCLBANKER operates on infected systems 🛡️